jails-org/Packages/template/README.md

 Jails Html system designed to work with DOM, template systems and DOM diffing.

-> Dependencies : `jails.packages.virtualdom`, `razor-tmpl`
+> Dependencies : `jails.packages.virtualdom`, `tangular`

 ---

 ## template( HTMLElement, [cssSelector = 'template'])
-Returns a render function which will compile a `template` tag content using [razor](https://github.com/magicdawn/razor-tmpl) syntax generating html output.
+Returns a render function which will compile a `template` tag content using [tangular](https://github.com/totaljs/Tangular) syntax generating html output.

 **IMPORTANT** : Template must have only 1 root node, just like JSX.